Set up PostfixAdmin on Ubuntu 26.04

 Most email servers will perform a reverse DNS lookup on the IP address that is attempting to connect to them and may not accept emails from the server if the PTR record is not set.

-In most cases PTR entries can be set via your hosting provider web interface or by contacting the support team and ask them to setup a correct PTR record for you.
+In most cases, PTR entries can be set through your hosting provider web interface.
+If you do not see that option, contact the support team and ask them to set up the correct PTR record for you.

 You can use the dig command to find out the reverse DNS of a given IP address.